Thursday, May 21, 2015

 A game with sex appeal

-Elvira has graced our favourite 16-bit computer three times with two of them being adventures - which I own and cherish dearly.
+Elvira has graced our favourite 16-bit computer three times, two of them being adventures.
 However, the third is a little-known platformer by Flair Software which is a platformer not too dissimilar to the likes of Turrican or Gods.
 Yes, that doesn't sound very original but I don't care.
 Also, it's enhanced on Atari STe thanks to the Blitter and lots of extra colours.
 So, kudos to the boys at Flair for supporting both computers.

-For this game, we get to be the Mistress who finds herself awoken by a wizard.
-Yep, a wizard.
-Anyhow, he needs her to complete a mission (here we go) and, apparently, we need to recover the Queendom.
-Whatever the story, I'm in, but it does mean there are three ginormous worlds to explore.
-And guess what, there are also many demons to fight!!
+For this game, we are the Mistress who finds herself awoken by a wizard who needs her to complete a mission (here we go) and, apparently, we need to recover the Queendom.
+Whatever the story, I'm in, but it means there are three ginormous worlds to explore.
+And guess what, there are many demons to fight!!

-Let's take a look at their loading screens which I thought are beautiful examples of pixel art...
+Let's take a look at their loading screens which are beautiful examples of pixel art...

 Those looking for a tan might first wish to play the Underworld of Fire?